Request Police Report

 If the report is approved and available, your request will take between seven and ten working days to complete.
 Not all reports are available when you request them.
 Especially complex cases and traffic collisions involving injuries or fatalities can take significant investigation on the part of the officer.

-We work hard to make sure police reports and data are available to the community.
+" We diligently ensure that police reports and data are accessible to the community."